Impartial achievement and avoidance games for generating finite groups: Dihedral groups

 The terminal structure classes of $\dng(\mathbb{D}_{4k+2})$ are even since the maximal subgroups are even by Proposition~\ref{prop:MaximalDihedral}.
 On the other hand, the Frattini subgroup is odd by Proposition~\ref{prop:FrattiniDihedral}.
 Structural induction on the structure classes shows that $\type(X_{I})=(0,0,1)$ and $\Otype(X_{I})=\{(0,0,1)\}$ if $X_{I}$ is even, while $\type(X_{I})=(1,0,1)$ and $\Otype(X_{I})=\{(1,0,1)\}$ if $X_{I}$ is odd.
-Every position that is not terminal is semi-terminal since adding any reflection creates a semi-terminal position.
-Therefore, the simplified structure diagram of $\dng(\mathbb{D}_{4k+2})$ is the one depicted in Figure~\ref{fig:structureDiagsDihedral}(c).\end{proof} \begin{prop} If $k\ge1$, then the simplified structure diagram of $\dng(\mathbb{D}_{2k+1})$ is the one shown in Figures~\ref{fig:structureDiagsDihedral}(b), and hence $\dng(\mathbb{D}_{2k+1})=*3$. \end{prop} \begin{proof} This argument is essentially the same as the one for $\dng(\mathbb{Z}_{4k+2})$ (see the proof of Proposition~\ref{prop:DNGZ4k+2}), where we replace $2$ with $r$.
+Every position that is not terminal has a terminal option since by Proposition~\ref{prop:MaximalDihedral} we can add an appropriate rotation to the position that creates a terminal position.
+Therefore, the simplified structure diagram of $\dng(\mathbb{D}_{4k+2})$ is the one depicted in Figure~\ref{fig:structureDiagsDihedral}(c). \end{proof} \begin{prop} If $k\ge1$, then the simplified structure diagram of $\dng(\mathbb{D}_{2k+1})$ is the one shown in Figure~\ref{fig:structureDiagsDihedral}(b), and hence $\dng(\mathbb{D}_{2k+1})=*3$. \end{prop} \begin{proof} This argument is essentially the same as the one for $\dng(\mathbb{Z}_{4k+2})$ (see the proof of Proposition~\ref{prop:DNGZ4k+2}), where we replace $2$ with $r$.
 The only maximal subgroup with odd order is $\langle r\rangle$.
-Every other maximal subgroup has even order.
-Figure~\ref{fig:structureDiagsDihedral}(b) shows the simplified structure diagram for $\gen(\mathbb{D}_{2k+1})$.\end{proof} \begin{cor} For $n\ge2$, we have
+Every other maximal subgroup has even order. \end{proof} \begin{cor} For $n\ge3$, we have

-\end{cor} The outcome of $\gen(\mathbb{D}_{4k})$ can be determined using~\cite[Section 3.3]{Barnes}.
-We provide information about the structure diagram of the game. \begin{prop} If $k\ge1$, then the simplified structure diagram of $\gen(\mathbb{D}_{4k})$ is the one shown in Figure~\ref{fig:structureDiagsDihedral}(d), and hence $\gen(\mathbb{D}_{4k})=*0$.\end{prop} \begin{proof} Define the following collection of sets that form a partition of $\mathcal{X}$:
+\end{cor} The outcome of $\gen(\mathbb{D}_{4k})$ can be determined using \cite[Section 3.3]{Barnes}.
+We provide information about the structure diagram of the game. \begin{prop} If $k\ge1$, then the simplified structure diagram of $\gen(\mathbb{D}_{4k})$ is the one shown in Figure~\ref{fig:structureDiagsDihedral}(d), and hence $\gen(\mathbb{D}_{4k})=*0$. \end{prop} \begin{proof} Define the following collection of sets that form a partition of $\mathcal{Y}$: